Momentum-Team-15/momentum-team-15.github.io/_posts/2022-10-31-fe-modern-js.md

 💫 **PRO TIPS**:
   - **If your exercises are locked** you need to switch from Learning Mode to Practice Mode.
 [Here's a short video showing you how to do that.](https://www.loom.com/share/ad7209af2267427889c98699f0694d11)
-  - When you run the tests, only focus on ONE mtest at a time.
+  - When you run the tests, only focus on ONE test at a time.
 Write code that will get that test -- and ONLY that test -- passing.
 Then, when you have one passing test, look at the next failing test.
 Again, just that one!
 Write code to pass this test.
 This may require you to _rewrite_ the code you just wrote to pass the first test.
 That's ok.
 Writing code like this is called Test-Driven Development (TDD) and it's a useful skill to practice. **One test at a time, try to keep previously tests passing, read the test results each time _carefully_, and _be patient_.**
   - If you get through two, keep going!
 More practice is better.